dcm4che/dcm4che-jdbc-prefs/README.md

         * note: value can be a JNDI name (starting with "java:") or a connection URL (starting with "jdbc:")
 * jdbc.prefs.connection.username (only required for Library and Tool)
 * jdbc.prefs.connection.password (SAA)
+* jdbc.prefs.jndi.timeout (time in seconds, used in JBoss web-app, default value: 30)

 Tool
 ====